Aditya-Jyoti/All-About-Git-And-Github/README.md

 Here's how you initialize a git repo locally and then add it globally to github.

 1. Go to any folder which you want to make a git repo of
-2. Type in `git init .` this should make the current folder a git repo (adds a .git file)
+2. Type in `git init .` this should make the current folder a git repo (adds a .git folder)
-3. Now go to github and create a black repo
+3. Now go to GitHub and create a blank repo
 4. Copy its clone link (http/ssh)
 5. Come over to where you initialized a new repo and add a new remote